Kazakhstan–Uzbekistan border: History

 It appears that there were various small changes to the border in the following decades.
-Many older maps show a slightly different boundary in the Kara-Kum desert, with a large triangular protrusion of Uzbek territory into what is now Kazakhstan's Kyzylorda Region (see map right).
+Many older maps show a slightly different boundary in the Kara-Kum desert, with a large triangular protrusion of Uzbek territory into what is now Kazakhstan's Kyzylorda Region (see maps right).
+According to the Resolution of the Presidium of the Supreme Soviet of the USSR of February 13, 1956, Mirzachoʻl desert and Boʻstonliq District was separated from Kazakh SSR (South Kazakhstan Region) and added to Uzbek SSR along its northeastern frontiers.
+In 1963, in accordance with the decision of the Presidium of the Supreme Soviet of the USSR, an additional 36,600 square kilometers of territory was transferred from South Kazakhstan and Kyzylorda regions of Kazakh SSR.

 The boundary became an international frontier in 1991 following the dissolution of the Soviet Union and the independence of its constituent republics.
 There were various tensions around the border – especially in the Tashkent area - in the late 1990s-early 2000s, with Kazakhstan accusing Uzbekistan of unilaterally demarcating and militarising the border; eventually in 2001 the two governments agreed to begin a full delimitation of the border.
-Full demarcation is currently ongoing.